JetBrains/mps-coderules/samples/fitch/README.md

 ### Inner workings

-Rule templates are applied to each of the reasoning nodes and produce a constraint rules program, that is then evaluated.
+Rule templates are applied to each of the reasoning nodes and produce a constraints program, that is then evaluated.
 First the automatic rules, the rules that are always generated, are triggered, which activate constraint `conclusion` binding reasoning to the propositional term corresponding to the sentence contained in the reasoning.

 #### Propositional Logic rules